Stainless Steel Crowns Primarily for Children

 Stainless Steel Crowns used on Baby Molars

 A stainless steel crown (SSC) becomes necessary when a badly decayed or broken baby tooth needs repair.
 SSC’s are preformed and designed specifically for each back tooth, right and left, and in many sizes.
 They will perform successfully in the mouth for many years on baby teeth until they exfoliate and are replaced by the permanent tooth.
 A stainless steel crown may be used to restore a permanent molar tooth until the patient is 17 years old and can have an adult crown of gold or porcelain which will last many years or even a lifetime.
-The stainless steel crown is an extremely reliable restoration.
+The stainless steel crown is an extremely reliable restoration which saves lots of teeth, especially molars.

 Any tooth which can be properly restored by bonding in a filling with minimal tooth reduction should not be restored with a stainless steel crown.
 Only those with significant decay or loss of tooth structure require an SSC.
 This type of crown is placed in one dental appointment.
 They are only used on the back teeth since now there are more aesthetic acrylic crowns for the front teeth.